-◆ Metals and rare metals (Nickel, copper, and iron ore)

-NZE/SDS STEPS Business environment assessment With the dissemination of renewable energy and electric vehicles, in NZE, demand for metal resources (rare metals) will increase seven times compared to 2020 in 2030, and in SDS will increase by roughly four times compared to 2020 in 2040.
-In SDS and NZE, it is believed that demand for iron ore will increase steadily, supported by robust demand for steel.
-While the dissemination speed of EV and renewable energy is slow, expansion to a certain extent is visible, and by 2040 demand, for metal resources will be roughly double compared to 2020.
-Positive Positive Our policies and measures Regarding nickel, to respond to growing global demand, we are proceeding with projects as a producer in the Republic of Madagascar.
-We sell the products to Japan, El North America, and Asia, and we are aiming to create further business opportunities.
-Regarding copper, through investing in copper mines overseas, we are involved in copper refining and the sale and production of copper bullion which are the upstream copper production value chain.
-Regarding iron ore, through our projects in South African and Brazilian mines, we contribute to stable supply of commodities to Asia with a focus on China and Japan. forward, so that we do not lose sales opportunities due to supply not keeping up with the rapid increase in demand for metal materials, we will continue to promote the sea and expansion of procurement sources in line with increasing demand for rare metals in light of market trends, securing scarce resources based on trends in the circular econ With regard to iron ore, we will continue to secure sources for stable supply while paying close attention to the impact on demand due to changes in the iron-making and making processes in response to decarbonization in the steel industry, and also to the impact of an increase in the ratio of electric furnace steel.
+Metals and rare metals (Nickel, copper, and iron ore) NZE/SDS STEPS With the dissemination of renewable energy and electric vehicles, in NZE, demand for metal resources · While the dissemination speed of EV and renewable energy is Business (rare metals) will increase seven times compared to 2020 in 2030, and in SDS will increase by roughly slow, expansion to a certain extent is visible, and by 2040 environment four times compared to 2020 in 2040. demand, for metal resources will be roughly double compared to assessment In SDS and NZE, it is believed that demand for iron ore will increase steadily, supported by robust 2020. demand for steel. · Steel demand will increase compared to NZE and SDS, and as a result, demand for iron ore will also increase.
+Positive Positive Regarding nickel, to respond to growing global demand, we are proceeding with projects as a producer in the Republic of Madagascar.
+We sell the products to Japan, Europe, Our policies and North America, and Asia, and we are aiming to create further business opportunities. measures Regarding copper, through investing in copper mines overseas, we are involved in copper refining and the sale and production of copper bullion which are the upstream of the copper production value chain.
+Regarding iron ore, through our projects in South African and Brazilian mines, we contribute to stable supply of commodities to Asia with a focus on China and Japan.
+Going forward, so that we do not lose sales opportunities due to supply not keeping up with the rapid increase in demand for metal materials, we will continue to promote the securing and expansion of procurement sources in line with increasing demand for rare metals in light of market trends, securing scarce resources based on trends in the circular economy.
+With regard to iron ore, we will continue to secure sources for stable supply while paying close attention to the impact on demand due to changes in the iron-making and steelmaking processes in response to decarbonization in the steel industry, and also to the impact of an increase in the ratio of electric furnace steel.